seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **AENEAS**
 *\[Within]*
-Nay, good my lord,— …
+Nay, good my lord,--- ...

 **TROILUS**
-… Come, kiss; and let us part.
+...
+Come, kiss; and let us part.

 **PARIS**
 *\[Within]*
-Brother Troilus! …
+Brother Troilus! ...

 **TROILUS**
-… Good brother, come you hither;
+...
+Good brother, come you hither;
 And bring Aeneas and the Grecian with you.

 **CRESSIDA**